motmaytinh/motmaytinh.github.io/menu/about.md

 <div class="row">

 Hi, I am a software engineer.
-I am particularly enthusiastic in exploring NLP and ML techniques to solve realworld problems relating to language technologies.

-I am a software engineer at Zalo.
+I was always interested in how things work under the hood, and this blog is a relection on that.

 </div>
 ---